cpraveen/python/_sources/front.md

 pip install numpy scipy sympy matplotlib jupyterlab
 ```

+A better option on windows is to first install [wsl](https://learn.microsoft.com/en-us/windows/wsl/install) and then install python inside wsl.

-On mac, I recommend using homebrew and then
+On mac, I recommend using [homebrew](https://www.brew.sh) and then

 ```shell
 brew install miniforge